 Shown below on displays are different herbal/flower and spice tej in the making.

-To each their own and I know people love their mead weeks after they bottled it.
-But, in general, I have seen vast improvements after a couple of months of aging - the more ageing the merrier; hence the saying “If ever Patience was a Virtue it is with tej"
+To each their own, I know people love their mead weeks after they bottled it, but generally I have noticed vast improvements after a couple of months of aging - the more ageing the merrier; hence the saying “If ever Patience was a Virtue it is with tej"

 The aging process allows the flavor nuance to develop in order to further enhance aromas and give the tej - mead a nice touch.
 It's not a cliché to say your tej gets better with age, but a proven fact.